 According to legal standards, student nurses are expected to uphold the ANA Code of Ethics.
-Students whose behavior does not comply with the ANA Code of Professional Conduct presented here will receive sanctions which may include but are not limited to the following: verbal reprimand, letter of understanding, disciplinary probation, and/or dismissal from the program.
+Students whose behavior does not comply with the ANA Code of Professional Conduct presented here will receive sanctions which may include but are not limited to the following and do no have to be followed sequentially: verbal reprimand, letter of understanding, disciplinary probation, and/or dismissal from the program.